How warm is this padded jacket?

 So, down with a higher fill power (higher CUIN number) will occupy more space, trap more air and provide greater thermal insulation.

-For this down jacket with its 85% down and 15% feathers filling, the fill power is guaranteed to be 800 CUIN or more (European standard).
+For this down jacket with its 85% down and 15% feathers filling, the fill power is guaranteed to be 800 CUIN or more (international standard).

 What is RDS certification?